-- Provide the export Control Assistance program helps countries in the former Soviet Union, in the Middle East, the Mediterranean and other areas develop their ability to control exports of materials involved in proliferation of weapons of mass destruction (WMD); - Provide the second seco - !
-Anti-Terrorism Assistance is largely a training program in Europe, the former Soviet Union, Near East Asia and other areas; - Preparatory Commission mainly supports an International Monitoring System for detecting nuclear explosions; - Provide the IAEA Voluntary Contribution supports activities, particularly nuclear inspections, that are vulnerable to the agency's chronic funding crisis; - Period Peninsula Energy Development Organization (KEDO) funds activities under the 1994 Agreed Framework with North Korea (see below), and, - Provides the Nonproliferation and Disarmament Fund provides funding for quick response to unanticipated or unusually difficult nonproliferation needs.
+- The Export Control Assistance program helps countries in the former Soviet Union, in the Middle East, the Mediterranean and other areas develop their ability to control exports of materials involved in proliferation of weapons of mass destruction (WMD); - The Science Centers program supports two facilities in Moscow and Kiev to redirect activities of former Soviet Union experts in WMD; - Anti-Terrorism Assistance is largely a training program in Europe, the former Soviet Union, Near East Asia and other areas; - The International Monitoring System, for detecting nuclear explosions, was originally set up as part of the Comprehensive Nuclear Test Ban Treaty (CTBT) Preparatory Commission; - The IAEA Voluntary Contribution supports activities, particularly nuclear inspections, that are vulnerable to the agency's chronic funding crisis; - The Korean Peninsula Energy Development Organization (KEDO) funds activities under the 1994 Agreed Framework with North Korea (see below), and, - The Nonproliferation and Disarmament Fund provides funding for quick response to unanticipated or unusually difficult nonproliferation needs.

 Table 2.
-Defense Department Former Soviet Union Cooperative ThreatReduction Programs
+Defense Department Former Soviet Union Cooperative Threat Reduction Programs